barronbytes/Learning-to-Code/data-structures-and-algorithms/data-structures.md

 ### Purpose

-A binary tree is a **hierarchical data structure**.
+A binary tree is a **hierarchical** data structure.
 The structure branches out like a family tree, with one node connected to its descendants.

 **Average O(log n)** operations for insertions, deletions, and search: